VeronicaHurtado/FinTech-Module12-Challenge/report.md

 ## Overview of the Analysis

-* Purpose of the analysis.
-> TBD
+The Purpose of this analysis is to identify which Model is better suited to accurately predict the Status (Healthy or Risky) for Loan Applications based on features such as the Loan Size, Interest Rate, Borrower Income, Debt to Income ratio, Number of Accounts, Derogatory Marks and Total Debt.

-The data source for this analysis is in the [lending_data.csv](Resources/lending_data.csv) file.
+The data to be used for this analysis is stored in the [lending_data.csv](Resources/lending_data.csv) file.

 ![Lending Data](Images/Lending_data_sample.png)

-The data available for predictions has a lot more occurrences of Healthy Loans, where `loan_status = 0`, compared to the number of transactions classified as High-risk Loans, where `loan_status = 1`.
+After importing the csv file into a Pandas DataFrame, using the `value_counts` function exposes that the data available for predictions has a lot more occurrences of Healthy Loans, where `loan_status = 0`, compared to the number of transactions classified as High-risk Loans, where `loan_status = 1`.
 This means the data is imbalanced, favouring the identification of "Healthy Loans".

-* Provide basic information about the variables you were trying to predict (e.g., `value_counts`).
-> TBD

 * Describe the stages of the machine learning process you went through as part of this analysis.
 * Briefly touch on any methods you used (e.g., `LogisticRegression`, or any resampling method).
 > The first Model to perform the predictions is created using LogisticRegression...
->
->

 ## Results

-### Machine Learning Model 1: Logistic Regression
+### Machine Learning Model 1: Logistic Regression with Original Data

 ![Model1_confusion_matrix](Images/Model1_confusion_matrix.png)
+Model 1 Confusion Matrix

 ![Model1_classification_report_imbalanced](Images/Model1_classification_report_imbalanced.png)
+Model 1 Classification Report Imbalanced

 * **Balanced Accuracy Score** = `0.9442`
 * **Precision Score** Healthy loan = `1.00` | High-risk loan = `0.87` | Average/Total = `0.99`